Tragalee is for sale

 It is not the house but a superb location I am talking about.
 A location you will find on offer just ones or twice in a lifetime.

 The living area has patio doors to the terrace.
 The terrace gives direct access to the sea.
 It is a small house, approximately 40 sqm for the living and dining area together.
-There are 2 bedrooms downstairs.
+There is 2 bedrooms downstairs.
 One with a double bed, the other room with a futon bed.
-On the first floor there is another bedroom with 2 single beds.
+On the first floor, there is another bedroom with 2 single beds.

-Nearby and within sight about 5 minutes by boat is Ballycrovane harbour suitable for bigger ships and mainly in use by fishing boats, some recreation and free of any charge.
+Nearby and within sight about 5 minutes by boat is Ballycrovane harbor suitable for bigger ships and mainly in use by fishing boats, some recreation and free of any charge.

 Asking Price 230000 Euro.
-Again the main value is not the house but location and unique.
+Again the main value is not the house but the location and unique.

 For information or offers please mail to email@example.com

 What makes this boathouse so unique is giving the experience of a small holiday home, were the land and the sea meet.
-Trágalée is located at the waterfront and offers complete privacy.
+Trágalée is located on the waterfront and offers complete privacy.
 If looking for luxury this is not your holiday home though.
-What you DO find is a basic accommodation on a superb location: seals basking on the rocks, boats sailing by, and a direct access to the water from the strand to swim, use the canoes or stay behind at the strand to collect mussels, clams and shrimps.
+What you DO find is a basic accommodation on a superb location: seals basking on the rocks, boats sailing by, and a direct access to the water from the strand to swim, use the canoes or stay behind at the strand to collect mussels, clams, and shrimps.
 The house is overlooking the bay (Coulagh Bay) and gives stunning views.
-Use of the sea Kayaks is included in the rent of the house but use on your own risk, can will not accept any liability:
+Use of the sea Kayaks is included in the rent of the house but use on your own risk, cannot accept any liability:

 there is one single kayak and one double kayak.